 Industrial equipment users are often confronted with pump parts issues.
 Handling these issues requires making experience-based decisions and prioritizing.
 How pump hydraulic and wear components in existing inventory are treated is an issue that merits consideration.

 When designing an application, the design engineer must consider proper bearing lubrication.
 The lubrication method affects the proper operation of the equipment and the cost of maintaining it.
 Once the lubrication method is determined, selection of the proper lubricant oil viscosity is vital for prolonging the life of the equipment’s rolling element bearings.

 A Kansas City motor repair shop developed a virtually foolproof process for protecting pump motors from electrical bearing damage caused by stray shaft currents.
 For six years, Scott Wilkins, the manager of motor shop operations, has overseen the reconditioning of hundreds of vertical motors through a process known as the vertical motor solution.
 None of them has had repeat bearing failure.

 This article was written in response to the following question from a reader:

 Could you explain how an ANSI pump impeller’s clearance setting (both an open-vane impeller with back pump-out vane and a reverse-vane impeller with balancing holes) affects pump performance?
 What are the advantages and disadvantages of these impeller clearances?

 Most Popular Articles Today

-Second of Three Parts This is the second part of a three-part series that discusses the upcoming U.S....
+This is the last part of a three-part series that discusses the upcoming U.S. Department of Energy (DOE)...